 Pebble dash versus rendering

 Pebble dash.
-This classic British brickwork covering was the perfect solution to poor quality brickwork in the early 20th century.
+This classic British brickwork and part of the arts covering was the perfect solution of roughcast rendering to poor-quality brickwork in the early 20th century.

-Since pebble dash is only supposed to last for 20 to 40 years, many people are now having to decide between removing pebbledash and applying a new cement render, sand render, or coloured render, depending on their taste – or keeping the pebble dash and refreshing it in some way (such as paint pebble dash or cover pebble dash with boards, for example).
+Since pebble dash is only supposed to last for 20 to 40 years, many people are now having to decide between the difficult task of removing pebbledash and applying a new cement render, sand render, or coloured render, depending on their taste – or keeping the sea pebbles dash and refreshing it in some way (such as paint pebble dash or cover pebble dash with boards, for example).

-To help you make the decision, we’ve put together a guide looking at pebble dash and rendering, so you can decide whether to apply to render or freshen up your pebble dash with a second coat.
+As a first step to help you make the decision, we’ve put together a guide looking at pebble dash and rendering, so you can decide whether to apply to render or freshen up the top of the pebbledash with a second coat.

 Pebble dash: A closer look

-This coating is created by simply placing pebbles or stones in a wet mortar (made up of a lime mortar mix).
+This pebble dashing coating is created by simply placing pebbles or stones in a wet mortar (made of a lime mortar mix).
 These pebbles are left exposed as a render on the walls of a house or property.
-The pebbles and stones are often of different sizes, giving a unique look to the house.
-And it houses where these pebbles and stones renders are often found in the UK.
+The pebbles and stones are often smooth pebbles or larger stones of different sizes, giving a unique look to the house and can depend on where these pebbles and stones are often found across the UK.

 Benefits of pebble dash

-Pebble dash is hard-wearing and cost-effective since it’s cheap to cover the walls in this coating.
-You can paint pebble dash whichever colour you choose, too, which helps give the pebbles a more appealing appearance.
+Pebble dash is hard-wearing external rendering and cost-effective since it’s cheap to cover the walls in this coating and protects against water ingress.
+You can paint pebble dash whichever colour you choose, which helps give the pebbles a more appealing appearance.

 Drawbacks of pebble dash

 This becomes an even greater problem if you just apply more pebble dash over Portland cement, as pebble dash is also largely made up of cement, which isn’t breathable.
-The poor brickwork is then still left damp, and the problems will creep into the property itself, causing all sorts of further issues.
+The poor brickwork is left damp, and the problems will creep into the property itself, causing further issues and affecting the value of your home.

-If you wanted to replace pebble dash with a new coating, then that’s possible.
-But be warned, it’s a time-consuming job that involves removing pebbledash render from the walls, cleaning the brickwork beneath to return the walls to their original state, and then covering the wall again with a new layer of pebble dash.
-The new layer will need more lime mortar and pebbles, and you’ll likely need several layers, so that means even more mortar coatings.
+If you want to replace the old pebbledash with a new coating, then that’s possible.
+But be warned; it’s a time-consuming job that involves removing pebbledash traditional renders from the solid walls as the first task, cleaning the bare bricks beneath to return the walls to their original state, and then covering the wall again with a new weather protection layer of pebble dash.
+The new layer will need more coats of lime mortar and pebbles, especially on low-cost bricks, and you’ll likely need several layers, which means even more mortar coatings.

-Several layers are usually applied to make it more resistant to cracks, as cracks on single layer pebble dash are common.
-The more coats there are, the less chance there are of cracks.
+Several layers are usually applied to the underlying brickwork on outer walls to make it more resistant to cracks, as cracks on single-layer pebble dashes are common.
+The more coats there are, the less chance there are cracks on the external wall insulation.

 Paint pebble dash

-After the layers have been applied, you can then paint the pebble dash however you like.
-Once painted, the exterior walls of the building will look like new.
+After applying the layers of jagged little stones and small pebbles in the right place, you can paint the pebble dash external walls of the building however you like.
+Once painted using masonry paint which should protect for a long time, the exterior walls of the building will be in good condition and look like new.

 Make sure you clean the pebble dash before painting.
-After it’s painted, you won’t be able to remove the dirt and the building will look as though it’s coated in the dirt that’s stuck onto the wall otherwise.
+After it’s painted, you won’t be able to remove the dirt, and the building will look like it’s coated in the dirt that’s stuck onto the wall otherwise.